AmericanGeezus/TeamsFunctions/Incubator/about_TeamsSession.md

 Activating Admin Roles made easier.
 Please note that Privileged Access Groups are not yet integrated as there are no PowerShell commands available yet in the AzureAdPreview Module.
 This will be added as soon as possible.
 Commands are used with `Connect-Me`, but can be used on its own just as well.

-> [!NOTE] Please note, that Privileged Admin Groups are currently not covered by these CmdLets.
+> [!NOTE] Please **note**, that Privileged Admin Groups are currently not covered by these CmdLets.
 This will be added as soon as possible

 | Function                  | Description                                                                                                                                     |
 | ------------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------- |